Breathe in the picturesque setting of Yorkshire’s countryside, taking in some of the county’s finest watering holes as you go…

 This cracking pub walk will see you rewarded with not one, not two, but three different pubs along the way.
 But it’s less about the final destination here and more about the journey itself.

 Starting in the town of Settle at the Greenfoot car park, you can actually reward yourself with a pint right away, as the first part of the journey takes you past the stunning Royal Oak Hotel.
-Afterwards, you’ll head down Church Street, and onto a track for 2.5km and then up past the picturesque setting of Stainforth House for 2km, where you can enjoy some stunning views of Yorkshire.
+Afterwards, you’ll head down Church Street, and onto a track for 2.5km and then up past the picturesque setting of Stainforth House for 2km, where you can enjoy some stunning views.

-Across the main road from there is the Helwith Bridge Hotel, an old school Yorkshire pub with plenty of food and ale, as well as rooms to stay in, if you want to enjoy the selection behind the bar.
+Across the main road is the Helwith Bridge Hotel, an old school Yorkshire pub with plenty of food and ale, as well as rooms to stay in, if you want to enjoy the selection behind the bar.
 From there, it’s through the car park and alongside a track parallel to the railway line.
 You’ll follow the river for 4km to Horton in Ribblesdale.
-Here you’ll find The Crown Hotel, perfect for a well deserved end of walk drink, or a night’s stay over.
+Here you’ll find The Crown Hotel, perfect for a well-deserved end of walk drink, or a night’s stay over.
 If you’re not staying, you can hop on the old Settle-Carlisle Railway to get back to your car.

 Start at the Greenfoot car park, Settle, North Yorkshire, BD24 9RB, or OS grid reference GR 98/817635.